Order CLSI products with this form via e-mail to firstname.lastname@example.org or fax to +1 610.688.0700.

 This section includes corrections and updates for CLSI documents, which were identified after the documents were originally published.
 Future print and electronic copies of the documents will include the corrected/updated pages.

 This document defines due process requirements for development of CLSI consensus documents and related activities.
-An understanding of these Administrative Procedures enables participants to familiarize themselves with the procedures and principles of the Clinical and Laboratory Standards Institute (CLSI), maximize their level of participation, and appreciate the significance of their individual and collective contributions.
+An understanding of this document enables participants to familiarize themselves with the procedures and principles of the CLSI, maximize their level of participation, and appreciate the significance of their individual and collective contributions.

 This document provides guidance related to CLSI document structure and style, as well as general resources related to document development.